jheyduk/task-jogger-jogseq/README.rst

 * ``switching_cost``: The estimated cost of context switching between tasks, in minutes.
 By default, no switching cost will be calculated.
 If specified, it should be a range that spans no more than 30 minutes, e.g. ``1-15``.
 The switching cost per task will be based on that task's duration - the longer the task, the higher the switching cost.
 Any task longer than an hour will use the maximum switching cost.
 To use a fixed switching cost per task, specify the same value for both ends of the range, e.g. ``5-5``.
 * ``target_duration``: The target total duration for each daily journal, in minutes.
 The durations of all tasks in the journal, plus the calculated switching cost as per the above, will be compared to this figure and the difference, if any, will be reported.
 Defaults to ``420`` (7 hours).
 * ``mark_done_when_logged``: Whether to set worklog entries to ``DONE`` when they are marked as logged.
 Defaults to ``true``.
 Valid options are ``true``, ``false``, ``1``, and ``0``.
+* ``min_duration_for_summary``: The minimum duration, in minutes, that a Jira issue must have in order for it to be included in a journal summary.
+The duration is calculated as the sum of all worklog entries against the issue within the date range being summarised.
+A value of ``0`` disables this feature (*all* issues with worklogs during the summary period will be included in the summary).
+Defaults to ``0``.

 The following is a sample config file showing example configurations for the above::